chucktilbury/vmachine/notes.md

 # Current

-* Clean up comp_expr.c error messages.
+* implement some kind of trace functionality that is settable at runtime.

-* Use the linker to link the correct error function in common code.
+* print immediate values in exec trace and elsewhere.

 # Random